andrewherren/sgemm_silicon/README.md

 ```
 rm -rf build
 mkdir build
-cmake -S . -B build
+cmake -S . -B build -DNTHREADS=k
 cmake --build build
 ```

-from the project directory at the command line.
+from the project directory at the command line (replace `k` with the number of threads you intend to use).
 Then you can run the program with `./build/sgemm_silicon_cpu`.